Serbia in the Yugoslav Wars: International trials

-The International Court of Justice treated all violent conflicts in ex-Yugoslavia until 7 October 1991 as internal clashes or civil war.
-But after that date, all conflicts, especially armed confrontations and human victims, are international armed conflicts.
-Republic of Serbia officially denied any military engagement into Bosnian War and Croatian War for Independence.
+Until 7 October 1991, the International Court of Justice treated all violent conflicts in ex-Yugoslavia as internal clashes or civil war.
+But after that date, all conflicts, especially armed confrontations and human victims, were considered to be international armed conflicts.
+The Republic of Serbia officially denied any military engagement into Bosnian War and Croatian War for Independence.
 However, many Serbian political, military and paramilitary leaders (including Slobodan Milošević, Vojislav Šešelj, Jovica Stanišić, Franko Simatović, Veljko Kadijević, Blagoje Adžić and Željko Ražnatović) were accused of war crimes committed in Bosnia and Croatia.
 According to Prosecution, those leaders participated in a joint criminal enterprise aimed to established "Greater Serbia" from the disintegrating Yugoslavia.

 The prosecution's argument that [...] the allegations made in the three indictments [Croatia, Bosnia, and Kosovo] were all part of a common scheme, strategy or plan on the part of the accused [Slobodan Milošević] to create a "Greater Serbia", a centralised Serbian state encompassing the Serb-populated areas of Croatia and Bosnia and all of Kosovo, and that this plan was to be achieved by forcibly removing non-Serbs from large geographical areas through the commission of the crime charged in the indictments.
 Although the events in Kosovo were separated from those in Croatia and Bosnia by more than three years, they were, the prosecution claimed, no more than a continuation of that plan, and they could only be understood completely by reference to what had happened in Croatia and Bosnia.

 — Decision of the ICTY Appeals Chamber; 18 April 2002.